silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 	   );
 	}

-The results list are retrieved from [api:SearchContext::getResults()], based on the parameters passed through the search form.
+The results list are retrieved from [api:SilverStripe\ORM\Search\SearchContext::getResults()], based on the parameters passed through the search form.
 If no search parameters are given, the results will show every record.
-Results are a [api:DataList] instance, so can be customized by additional SQL filters, joins.
+Results are a [api:SilverStripe\ORM\DataList] instance, so can be customized by additional SQL filters, joins.

 For example, we might want to exclude all products without prices in our sample `MyAdmin` implementation.